jung-research/en-note/_posts/2023-09-06-economic_stimulus.md

 can have a big impact on financial markets and investors.
 This makes it important to be aware of the mechanisms of economic stimulus as well as the associated benefits and risks.  -- TODO

+* KEY TAKEAWAYS
+  - Economic stimulus refers to targeted fiscal and monetary policy intended to elicit an economic response from the private sector.
+  - Economic stimulus relies on encouraging private sector spending to make up for loss of aggregate demand.
+  - Fiscal stimulus measures include deficit spending and lowering taxes.
+Monetary stimulus measures are produced by central banks and may include lowering interest rates.
+  - Economists still argue over the usefulness of coordinated economic stimulus, with some claiming that it can do more long-term harm than short-term good.

 ---